Xamth One Nature

 Some suggestions to keep separation peaceful:

-- As adults are respectful to each other even though you cannot be a normal couple as earlier.
+- As adults are respectful of each other even though you cannot be a normal couple as earlier.

 - Please don’t let your fear and frustration out in front of the children.